Dixons Brooklands Academy: Facilities

-The academy was built with less traditional teaching methods in mind.
-It features three large learning zones, each of which can be used to teach up to four classes, and two smaller learning zones that can each be used by up to two classes.
-Eight traditional-style classrooms host practical subjects such as science, design, technology, cooking, music, ICT, drama, art and dance.
-The school states that the learning zones are large enough accommodate 150 students per year group at a time, producing a theoretical maximum student count of 750 plus 150 maximum for the sixth-form centre.
-The centre is operated in partnership with The Manchester College, and currently offers courses in business, health and social care, sport, IT, forensic science, and early years education and care.
+The academy consists of two buildings; One consisting of 3 floors, and received an extension of an atrium in 2019, where the majority of lessons take place.
+The other contains the sports hall, assembly hall, and dance studio, being a single storey.

 The Academy also features a public library, which is operated by Manchester Library & Information Service.

 In 2016, Manchester City Council invited the school to expand its student population.
 A £10 million transformation of the school's estate saw the addition of a new dining room extension, multi-use games area and FA-standard all-weather pitch, together with a new maths and English building.

 Former Manchester United footballer Denis Irwin officially opened the school's new all-weather pitch in November 2017.
 The new floodlit playing surface complements the school's existing sports facilities.